Integrity

 Integrity breaches

 A breach of integrity means any conduct that contravenes the rules and arrangements in place at the SVB.
-These rules and arrangements are described in the SVB Code of Conduct and in the law.
+These rules and arrangements are set out in the SVB Code of Conduct and in the law.

 Examples of breaches of integrity include: